-Chilblains (also known as pernio) are painful, swollen bumps that appear on exposed skin (fingers, nose, toes) in cold, damp weather.
-A rash called “COVID toes” (pseudo-chilblains), which can occur in coronavirus disease 2019 (COVID-19), is similar in appearance; like chilblains it can appear on the fingers as well as the toes.
+Chilblains, also known as pernio, are painful, swollen papules (small, solid bumps) that appear on exposed skin such as the fingers, nose, or toes in cold, damp weather.
+A rash called “COVID toes” (pseudo-chilblains), which can occur in coronavirus disease 2019 (COVID-19), is similar in appearance.
+Like typical chilblains, it can appear on the fingers as well as the toes.

 Who's At Risk?

-- Children, young-to-middle-aged women, people who are underweight or have poor circulation, and people with autoimmune disease have an increased risk of getting typical chilblains.
-Wearing clothing that exposes your skin to cold air increases the likelihood of chilblains.
+- Children, young-to-middle-aged women, people who are underweight or have poor circulation, and people with an autoimmune disease have an increased risk of getting typical chilblains.
+Wearing clothing that exposes the skin to cold air also increases the likelihood of chilblains.

-- Both children and adults can have COVID toes.
+- Both children and adults can get COVID toes.

 Signs & Symptoms

-- Red, swollen bumps appear on the feet and hands, including the toes and fingers.
-Sometimes the skin turns purple or rarely blue.
+- Red or purple, swollen papules appear on the feet and hands, including the toes and fingers.
+Sometimes the surrounding skin turns purple, or occasionally blue.
 You may see blisters or scabs.
-Skin can be tender to touch, painful, and red.
+The skin may be tender to the touch and painful.
 The skin may burn or itch.

 - COVID-19-related lesions of the toes or fingers can appear anytime during the year.
-It is unclear why COVID toes occur, but people are likely still infectious when they have skin changes of COVID-19.
+It is unclear why COVID toes occur, but people are likely still infectious with COVID-19 at the time.
 Frequently, COVID toes are the only symptom of COVID-19.
-Skin changes can last for weeks and will resolve with the illness.
+The skin changes can last for weeks and will resolve with the illness.

-- Chilblains typically appear in cold, damp weather.
-Chilblains due to cold weather causes the tiny blood vessels in the fingers, toes, and nose to clamp down.
+- Typical chilblains commonly appear in cold, damp weather.
+Cold weather causes the tiny blood vessels in the fingers, toes, and nose to constrict.
 When these areas warm up again, the blood vessels open and there is swelling and inflammation.
-Chilblains last about 1 or 2 weeks after cold exposure.
+Chilblains following cold exposure last about 1-2 weeks.

-- If you develop red or purple lesions on your fingers or toes, contact your health care provider about testing for COVID-19.
+- If you or family members develop red or purple lesions on your fingers or toes, contact your medical professional about testing for COVID-19.

 - For chilblains due to cold weather, rewarm the affected areas gently without the use of direct heat.

-- Your doctor may want to do blood tests for any underlying medical conditions.
+- Do blood tests to check for any underlying medical conditions.

-- Your doctor may recommend removing a small piece of skin for further evaluation under a microscope (biopsy) if your diagnosis is in question.
+- Recommend a biopsy (removing a small sample of skin for further evaluation under a microscope) if your diagnosis is in question.

-- Recommend medication that lowers blood pressure can open the blood vessels and increase blood flow in the case of typical chilblains.
+- Recommend medication that lowers blood pressure that can open the blood vessels and increase blood flow in the case of typical chilblains.

-- You suspect COVID-19 infection.
-Call your doctor for instructions on how to best seek medical care in your community.
+- You suspect you have COVID-19.
+Call and ask for instructions on how to best seek medical care in your community.